Experts Talk: Rail and Intermodal Facility Electrification With Will Kirby

 Whatever the goal, the process will likely require a major upgrade of a facility’s equipment.
 When facilities transition from diesel and other fossil fuels, electricity use may increase dramatically — significantly enough, in some cases, to require a new on-site substation.
 This is a considerable investment, not only in cost and space, but also in time and coordination with the utility.
 Once the new electricity supply is available, construction of site power distribution at existing sites can cause additional disruptions to the facility itself.

 The overall energy transition and subsequent impacts are compounded by utility rates, facility functions, union requirements, fleet size, and more.
 For example, the layout of charging infrastructure can be driven by operations.
 Projects meant to be supported by on-site clean energy could trigger additional site work as well to meet interconnection or distribution needs.

-Planning and modeling facility schedules, site configurations, and power demand planning can help owners identify which technologies are most compatible with their operations.
-Modeling can help define an electrification roadmap for pilot projects, which helps further define and refine the course for overall electrification and decarbonization goals, initiatives, and commitments.
+Planning and modelling facility schedules, site configurations, and power demand planning can help owners identify which technologies are most compatible with their operations.
+Modelling can help define an electrification roadmap for pilot projects, which helps further define and refine the course for overall electrification and decarbonization goals, initiatives, and commitments.

 Q. How should facilities approach the increased power needs of electrification?

 A. Power demand can be a major concern and potential barrier to an electrification transition.
 Depending on the facility functions, power demand could increase significantly — two or even 10 times more than previous demand.
 A local utility might not be equipped to immediately support that level of power demand required.
 Nonetheless, it is critical to engage the local utility early in the process.